-You are familiar with the commonly used cotton-candy-looking fiberglass insulation used to blow insulation into attic walls and crevices but wonder if there is an alternate insulation choice for your home.
+Many local homeowners, builders, and contractors are familiar with the commonly used cotton-candy-looking fiberglass insulation used to fill attic walls and crevices, but often wonder if there’s a different insulation choice for the job.
 Blown cellulose insulation may be the perfect alternative!
 There are few disadvantages of cellulose insulation and the cellulose blown-in insulation cost may be just right for your budget.
+At G&S Insulating we offer quality cellulose insulation installation to our Arkansas community.

 What Is Cellulose Insulation?

-Cellulose insulation is made from recycled newspaper.
+Cellulose insulation is a type of insulation made from recycled newspaper.
 During manufacturing the paper is properly treated to minimize fire risk before being made into blown-in insulation.
 It can be blown into open attics or packed into closed wall cavities.

-In case you are wondering how to blow insulation in walls and other closed cavities, cellulose insulation is installed in one of two ways:
+In case you are wondering how to blow insulation into walls and other closed cavities, cellulose insulation is installed in one of two ways:

 • Dry cellulose is a loose product that is used similarly to blown-in fiberglass insulation.
 This blown cellulose insulation can be blown into open cavities such as attics or dense packed into closed cavities such as finished walls.
 You will greatly improve your heating and cooling bills when your attic has blown-in insulation walls filled with dry cellulose attic insulation.

 • Stabilized cellulose is a spray cellulose insulation that contains an adhesive and works similarly to blown-in cellulose.
 Stabilized cellulose is sprayed into open cavities such as walls of new construction.
-By completely filling all areas of an open cavity, stabilized cellulose creates a thermal blanket and minimizes air leads to provide even greater cellulose insulation r value.
-The greater the cellulose r value, the greater the insulating power.
+By completely filling all areas of an open cavity, stabilized cellulose creates a thermal blanket and minimizes air leaks to provide even greater cellulose insulation R-value.
+The greater the cellulose R-value, the greater the insulating power.

-You may have heard about the growing popularity of cellulose insulation and its many energy saving benefits such as reducing your carbon footprint, lowering your heating and cooling costs, and providing quality sound control.
-Here are a few more things to know about this effective insulation choice:
+As your local Jonesboro, Springdale, and Little Rock cellulose insulation contractor, we’re excited about the growing popularity of cellulose insulation and its many energy saving benefits including reducing your carbon footprint and lowering your heating and cooling costs.
+Here are some more exciting things to know about this effective insulation choice:

 • It has a Class 1 flame spread rating and contains active fire-resistance materials to provide durable and excellent fire resistance.